teamhanko/hanko/backend/README.md

 serve all
 ````

-> **Warning** The private API must be protected by an access management.
+> **Warning** The private API must be protected by an access management system.

 ### Supported Databases

-Currently we support following Databases:
+Currently we support the following databases:
 - CockroachDB
 - MariaDB
 - MySQL
 - PostgreSQL

-### Configuration

-All available configuration params can be found [here](./docs/Config.md).

 ### Rate Limiting

 The Hanko service does not implement rate limiting in any way.
-So in production you want to hide the Hanko service
+In production systems, you want to hide the Hanko service
-behind a proxy or gateway (e.g. kong, traeffik) which implements rate limiting.
+behind a proxy or gateway (e.g. kong, traeffik) that implements rate limiting.

+### Configuration

+All available configuration parameters can be found [here](./docs/Config.md).

 ## API specification